Information Systems Management MSc

 » More about Employability

-A UK first or second class Honours degree or equivalent internationally recognised qualification and motivation to develop a reflective understanding of the theory and practice of this complex and exciting subject area.
-A computing-related background may be advantageous to your application but is not a strict requirement.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, and motivation to develop a reflective understanding of the theory and practice of this complex and exciting subject area.
+A computing-related background may be advantageous to your application, but is not a strict requirement.

 Entry criteria are subject to review and change each academic year.